Balance Druid Compendium

 Dawnthread Lining

 These are buffs that give you versatility or critical strike when you're above 80% hp.
 They are decent choices for mythic+, depending on the uptime you can get.
-They're similiar to the Blue Silken Lining embellishment from Dragonflight.
-If you go for this choice, you should aim to craft them on two low stat budget slots, notably the cloak, wrist or belt slots.
+These embellishments can not be crafted on weapons or jewelry.
+If you go for this choice, you should aim to craft them on two low stat budget slots, notably the wrist or belt slots.

 Trinkets